Edge case

 An edge case is a problem or situation that occurs only at an extreme (maximum or minimum) operating parameter.
 For example, a stereo speaker might noticeably distort audio when played at maximum volume, even in the absence of any other extreme setting or condition.

 An edge case can be expected or unexpected.
 In engineering, the process of planning for and gracefully addressing edge cases can be a significant task, and yet this task may be overlooked or underestimated.

+Some common causes of edge cases are: